-- 1.1 With this document we are consulting on licence modifications we propose to make to Condition 4.7 of the gas conveyance licence for Firmus Energy (Distribution) Limited. - 1.2 We (the Utility Regulator, the Authority) consider that the licence modifications proposed in this document are required to comply with our legal and regulatory obligations (summarised in section 'Legal and Regulatory Framework' below), to give effect to our conclusions on matters which were remitted back to us for reconsideration and determination by the Competition and Markets Authority (the CMA) following an appeal by Firmus Energy (Distribution) Limited (FE) in respect of a decision on licence modifications made by the Utility Regulator to implement the GD17 final determination. - 1.3 GD17 is the price control period for Gas Distribution Networks: firmus energy (FE), Phoenix Natural Gas Limited and SGN which sets allowances for companies to run their businesses and invest in the gas network for the period 1 January 2017-31 December 2022. - 1.4 In September 2016 we published our decision on GD17 and our statutory consultation on licence modifications to enact the price control allowances into the respective licences of GDNs.
+- 1.1 With this document we are publishing our decision on the licence modifications to Condition 4.7 of the gas conveyance licence for Firmus Energy (Distribution) Limited. - 1.2 We (the Utility Regulator, the Authority) consider that the licence modifications proposed in the consultation1 document of the 19 December 2017 are required to comply with our legal and regulatory obligations (summarised in below in 'Legal and Regulatory Framework'), to give effect to our conclusions on matters which were remitted back to us for reconsideration and determination by the Competition and Markets Authority (the CMA) following an appeal by Firmus Energy (Distribution) Limited (FE) in respect of a decision on licence modifications made by the Utility Regulator to implement the GD17 final determination. - 1.3 GD17 is the price control period for Gas Distribution Networks: firmus energy (FE), Phoenix Natural Gas Limited and SGN which sets allowances for companies to run their businesses and invest in the gas network for the period 1 January 2017- 31 December 2022. - 1.4 In September 2016 we published our decision on GD17 and our statutory consultation on licence modifications to enact the price control allowances into the respective licences of GDNs.
 Following careful consideration of consultation responses and other relevant factors, on 28 October 2016, the UR published its decision to modify the gas conveyance licences of the three GDNs in NI (the GD17 Decision). - 1.5 On 25 November 2016, FE brought an appeal to the CMA against the Decision to modify the conditions of its licence.
 On 28 December 2016, the CMA granted FE permission to appeal to the CMA.
 The CMA reached its final determination on 28 June 2017. - 1.6 FE's appeal had four grounds, further subdivided into 12 sub-grounds.
 The CMA upheld the Utility Regulator's price control decisions in respect of nine sub-grounds.
 For the remaining three sub-grounds, the Utility Regulator had already made a decision on one area (GIS costs).
-The Order of the CMA which gave effect to its final determination remitted two grounds of appeal back to the Utility Regulator for reconsideration and determination as follows: - Ground 2A in respect of Connection Targets: - Ground 2B in respect of connection incentive Non-Additionality. - 1.7 We have concluded our reconsideration of the matters remitted to us and we now propose licence modifications necessary to give effect to the conclusions we have reached.
+The Order of the CMA which gave effect to its final determination remitted two grounds of appeal back to the Utility Regulator for reconsideration and determination as follows: - Ground 2A in respect of Connection Targets; and - Ground 2B in respect of connection incentive Non-Additionality.